Softeq/dotnet-guidelines/12_MiscellaneousDesign.md

 The message should explain the cause of the exception, and clearly describe what needs to be done to avoid the exception.

 ## Throw the most specific exception that is appropriate (SDCS-1203) [2]
-For example, if a method receives a null argument, it should throw ArgumentNullException instead of its base type ArgumentException.
+For example, if a method receives a null argument, it should throw `ArgumentNullException` instead of its base type `ArgumentException`.

 ## Don't swallow errors by catching generic exceptions (SDCS-1204) [1]
 Avoid swallowing errors by catching non-specific exceptions, such as `Exception`, `SystemException`, and so on, in application code.
 Only top-level code, such as a last-chance exception handler, should catch a non-specific exception for logging purposes and a graceful shutdown of the application.

 ## Properly handle exceptions in asynchronous code (SDCS-1205) [2]
-When throwing or handling exceptions in code that uses `async/await` or a `Task` remember the following two rules:
+When throwing or handling exceptions in code that uses `async`/`await` or a `Task` remember the following two rules:
-* Exceptions that occur within an async/await block and inside a Task's action are propagated to the awaiter.
+* Exceptions that occur within an `async`/`await` block and inside a Task's action are propagated to the awaiter.
 * Exceptions that occur in the code preceding the asynchronous block are propagated to the caller.

 ## Always check an event handler delegate for null (SDCS-1206) [1]